hwkuohenry/hwkuohenry.github.io/p02_papers.md

 <div id="bibtex-sphere" class="bibtex">
 @inproceedings{zhang2017global,
-  title={On the global geometry of sphere-constrained sparse blind deconvolution}, author={Zhang, Yuqian and Lau, Yenson and Kuo, Han-wen and Cheung, Sky and Pasupathy, Abhay and Wright, John}, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition}, pages={4894--4902}, year={2017}
+  title={On the global geometry of sphere-constrained sparse blind deconvolution}, author={Zhang, Yuqian and Lau, Yenson and Kuo, Han-Wen and Cheung, Sky and Pasupathy, Abhay and Wright, John}, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition}, pages={4894--4902}, year={2017}